cert-se/megatron-java/README.md

 * Database: input records are stored in a relational database (MySQL is default), making data mining possible.
 * Filtering: a wide variety of filters can be used to filter input records.
 * Data decoration: data may be added to the record before it is saved to the database.
 Types of lookups:
-  IP --> ASN, IP --> country code, IP --> hostname, hostname --> IP, URL --> hostname, hostname -->
-  country code, and IP --> geolocation.
+  IP to ASN, IP to country code, IP to hostname, hostname to IP, URL to hostname, hostname to country code, and IP to geolocation.
 * Performance: large data volumes can be handled.
 All lookups except DNS queries are local, for instance ASN lookups uses database queries by importing a BGP routing table to the database.